radio1988/c-count/README.md

 ## Example dataset
 From [zenodo.15086309](https://zenodo.org/records/15086309) you can find example datasets.
 It contains two example `czi` raw microscopic images, two example labeled `jpg` images for one scene in the corresponding `czi` file (each czi file here has 4 scenes).
 We also provided the training data set in `npy.gz` format that can be used to reproduce the training process mentioned in the manuscript.

-In  you can find the trained weight h5 file that can be used to count colonies in the example dataset.
+## Pre-trained weight h5 file

-##
+In [github/resources/weights](resources/weights) you can find the trained weight h5 file that can be used to count CFU-e colonies in the example dataset.